-This quick-start guide is intended for users of the Engagement Cloud for Magento connector who aren't looking to get too technical.
-It focuses on the most important things you need to know, and do, in order to get going once installation is complete.
+This quick-start guide is intended for users of the Dotdigital for Magento connector who aren't looking to get too technical.
+It focuses on the most important things you need to know and do, in order to get going once the installation is complete.

 This guide doesn't cover advanced features.
-Full and comprehensive guidance can be found at Engagement Cloud for Magento.
+Full and comprehensive guidance can be found at Dotdigital for Magento.

-Once your installation is complete, you’ll have three new address books in your Engagement Cloud account.
+Once your installation is complete, you’ll have three new address books in your Dotdigital account.

 But what do they mean?

 - Customers: Contacts who've created an account with you; these aren’t necessarily people who've purchased.